phaserjs/phaser/README.md

 * p2.World.defaultFriction has been deprecated and is now p2.World.friction.
 * p2.World now uses 4 bodies for the world boundaries, rather than 1 body with 4 shapes.
 This helps the broadphase massively.
 * p2.World bounds are now included in the callback events such as beginContact and impact events.
+* Thanks to @STuFF the Classes list in the API docs now indents sub-classes.

 New Features